Along the Terrace of the Lions in Delos

 So similar to a plate of ‘tap-si-log’ (and variants) in the Philippines.
 But this one had a “Korean twist” — fried rice with kimchi.

-Afterward, Lot recommended that we visit the fishing village of Kompong Phluk.
-The one-way, back-breaking trip on mostly unsealed roads took the better part of 1.5 hours.
+Afterward, Lot recommended that we visit the fishing village of Kompong Phluk, which took the better of 1.5 hours for the one-way, back-breaking trip on mostly unsealed roads.

 On a muggy day, the sight of these houses on stilts is surreal — like a ‘Mad Max’ movie